reactjs/react.dev/content/docs/reference-react-component.md

 `shouldComponentUpdate()` is invoked before rendering when new props or state are being received.
 Defaults to `true`.
 This method is not called for the initial render or when `forceUpdate()` is used.

-This method only exists as a **[performance optimization](/docs/optimizing-performance.html).** Do not rely on it to "prevent" a rendering, as this can lead to bugs. **Consider using the built-in [`PureComponent`](/docs/react-api.html#reactpurecomponent)** instead of writing `shouldComponentUpdate()` by hand. `PureComponent` performs a shallow comparison of props and state, and reduces the chance that you'll skip a necessary update.
+This method only exists as a **[performance optimization](/docs/optimizing-performance.html).** Do not rely on it to "prevent" rendering, as this can lead to bugs. **Consider using the built-in [`PureComponent`](/docs/react-api.html#reactpurecomponent)** instead of writing `shouldComponentUpdate()` by hand. `PureComponent` performs a shallow comparison of props and state, and reduces the chance that you'll skip a necessary update.

 If you are confident you want to write it by hand, you may compare `this.props` with `nextProps` and `this.state` with `nextState` and return `false` to tell React the update can be skipped.
 Note that returning `false` does not prevent child components from re-rendering when *their* state changes.